lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

 ## Overview

-Data Analyst Capstone Project: Banking focuses on estimating determinants of vehicle loan default and building a predictive model to identify potential defaulters.
+Banking focuses on estimating determinants of vehicle loan default and building a predictive model to identify potential defaulters.
 The project uses a single dataset with 41 attributes and requires exploratory data analysis, modeling, and dashboarding to understand and communicate risk drivers.

 ## Problem statement